LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Now let's see some hints on how to accomplish the tasks above:

-1. Finding the AST hierarchy
+Task 1: Finding the AST hierarchy
 --

 The Abstract Syntactic Tree (a.k.a.
 AST) is the object that models the decomposition of a piece of source code into its constituents.
 This typically includes nodes for both the hole method and also its parts: literals, blocks, variables, etc. Therefore I would start by trying to find a class that includes `Literal` or `LiteralNode` in its name.
 From this class go to the top of the hierarchy and you will get the complete picture of the place where you will be working next

-2. Adding the new class
+Task 2: Adding the new class
 --

 This simple, just subclass from the root of the AST hierarchy a new class appropriately named.
 Say `BraceNode`.

-3. Adding the required ivars
+Task 3: Adding the required ivars
 --

 For sure we will need an ivar to keep the elements of the array.
 So, add the `elements` ivar.
 We will likely add one more ivar later though.

-4. Transforming the node into a cascade node
+Task 4: Transforming the node into a cascade node
 --

 The idea here is to add a new method, say `#asCascadeNode` whose job is to answer with the `CascadeNode` that results from the expression